annika-maier-uni/comp_work_project/Readme.txt

 # Simple RNA-Seq Pipeline using Nextflow

 This pipeline is a RNA-Seq analysis workflow implemented using Nextflow.
-The workflow includes quality control, trimming, and alignment steps using popular tools like FastQC, TrimGalore, and HISAT2.
+The workflow includes quality control, trimming, and alignment steps using popular tools like FastQC, TrimGalore, HISAT2, and STAR.

 ## Workflow Overview
 The pipeline performs the following steps:

-1. Read Samplesheet: The input samplesheet (CSV) contains information about the samples, such as the sample name, strandedness, and the paths to paired-end FASTQ files.
-FASTQ Quality Control (FastQC): Performs quality control checks on raw FASTQ files using FastQC.
+1. Read and Validate Samplesheet: The input samplesheet (CSV) contains information about the samples, such as the sample name, strandedness, and the paths to paired-end FASTQ files.

+2. FASTQ Quality Control (FastQC): Performs quality control checks on raw FASTQ files using FastQC.

-2. Trimming (TrimGalore): Trims adapters and low-quality regions from the FASTQ files.
+3. Trimming (TrimGalore): Trims adapters and low-quality regions from the FASTQ files.

-3. Reference Genome Indexing (HISAT2): Builds the reference genome index required for alignment using HISAT2.
+4. Reference Genome Indexing (HISAT2): Builds the reference genome index required for alignment using HISAT2.

-4. Alignment (HISAT2): Aligns the trimmed FASTQ files to the reference genome.
+5. Alignment (HISAT2 and STAR): Aligns the trimmed FASTQ files to the reference genome.

 ## Usage